June 4, 2025

 Unlike other stunt content, Khare leaves viewers with an appreciation and understanding of the fields she trains in.

-TIL: Joe Scott
+TIL from Joe Scott

 Scott’s “Answers with Joe” is an exemplar of the video essay format.
 His YouTube videos open with surprising facts (did you know tumbleweeds didn’t really exist in the Wild West?) that Scott unpacks to give the viewer a new perspective on the world.

-Reimagined pop music: Ali Spagnola
+Reimagined pop music from Ali Spagnola

 Most of Spagnola’s videos exhibit her talent as an artist or musician with a dash of humor.
 “She carries that OG YouTube fun like covering her car in 9,000 Pop Sockets," says YouTuber and musician Rod Kim